 Historic House Plaques

 The WPS offers house plaques for houses in the township.
 They are 9″ x 15″, solid aluminum, with our pinecone logo.
 The plaques cost $90 each ($80 for WPS members).
 The WPS will underwrite half of the cost for buildings over 100 years old.
-The WPS will provide the date of the building and it’s original owner, and all available history and photos of the building and it’s residents over the years, which we will research for you.
+The WPS will provide the date of the building and its original owner, and all available history and photos of the building and its residents over the years, which we will research for you.

 Please Support the WPS!